katalogs/learning-hours/clean-testing/4-test-doubles/Facilitation.md

 }
 ```

-Spies libraries can be really powerful in terms of verification.
+Libraries can be really powerful in terms of verification.

 ### [Mock](http://xunitpatterns.com/Mock%20Object.html)